emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has nice UI, feel modern, has infinite scrolling. ✔️
 1. Some servers have subs, but main is usually missing them. ⚠️
 1. It has movies, shows and anime. ✔️
-1. Has watchlists and history. ✔️
+1. Has watchlists and history, and you can login to sync them across devices. ✔️
 1. Has decent sorting options but is otherwise lacking content discoverability options. ⚠️
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site works well, but doesn't look too great on mobile. ⚠️